TheBrain0110/Resume/ResumeV2.md

 ### Extras

-*	Import Free Time from old resume
-*	Flooring installation
+*	Quick learner, always intuit a way to accomplish something new
+*	Hiking and Sailing runs in the family
-*	Widely read
+*	Apple Enthusiast
-*	? - Analytical or persistient or intuitive or something like that.
-*	? - Those useful characteristics
+*	Regular listener of Science & Tech Podcasts
 *	Avid reader of Ars Technica
-*	Regular listener of Science & Tech Podcasts
 *	Run a custom modded Minecraft server for the kids at church
 *	Active in the Minecraft mod developers IRC channels
-*	Run my own web & email server
+*	Have run my own web & email server since High School
 *	The old version of my resume was written in LaTex, now I switched to Markdown
+*	Enjoys finding multiple, then the optimal, solution to a problem

 ------